 We are committed to offering you a personal and flexible learning pathway which can include a mix of courses over 3 years if necessary.
 This pathway can of course adapt as you develop in the Sixth Form and your ambitions may change.
-If you are struggling despite working hard, maybe you have chosen the wrong combination of subjects?
-Then re-sitting Year 12 could be one of your options.
-In this case, come and have a discussion about your options with Mrs Shipman or Mrs Kelly.
+If you are struggling despite working hard, it may be you have chosen the wrong combination of subjects.
+Re-sitting Year 12 could be one of your options.
+In this case, come and have a discussion about your options with Mr Bew.
 If you are doing badly because you haven't been working hard enough, then you need to consider if A levels are the right path for you or whether you should be exploring different options.
 Mrs Mitchell can help you with this.